 Adding a new record identical or similar to an existing one

 This can be useful for instance if you have multiple rental properties with monthly Homeowner Association Fees.
-While you may not want to track those as a separate category, each month you have to create one entry for each property with a comment (Description) of "HOA fee".
+While you may not want to track those as a separate category, each month you have to create one entry for each property with a comment (Description) of "HOA fee" for instance.
 Once you have created the first entry, simply select it on the main page and click "Add From".
 The Add page will open up but with the fields already populated with the data from the existing record.
-Simply change the "Business" to the new property, you may have to change the amount if it is different, click Add and you are done.
+Simply change the "Business" to the new property, you may have to change the amount and/or the date if they are different, click Add and you are done.

-The default database defines 3 businesses as examples: "Art Shop", "Rental 1" and "Rental 2".
+The demo database defines 3 businesses as examples: "Art Shop", "Rental 1" and "Rental 2".

 You can see those options by clicking on "Businesses" in the menu.